 - Harmony?
 It will certainly spruce up a simple song, and give it depth.
 But harmony by itself can be “lipstick on a pig”

 Key?
-I actually believe that the musical key and harmonic alignment, IS key.
-I believe that the fundamental resonance of a piece of music is what “moves” us.
-A good example of this is the various recordings of I’m In The Mood, by John Lee Hooker (look it up on Spotify or YouTube).
+I actually believe that the musical key and harmonic alignment, is key.
+That the fundamental resonance of a piece of music is what “moves” us.
+A good example of this are the various recordings of I’m In The Mood, by John Lee Hooker (look it up on Spotify or YouTube).
 The recordings in the key of G minor sound kind of Country and wild.
 The recordings in E or E-flat are heavy – like the most deep, dark passion – like it really is the mood for love.

 A related personal experience: in 2008, I was rehearsing with my band (the Cosmic Marvels).
-The singer had written a new song in the key of B minor.
-Both the drummer and I had such a strong, visceral reaction against this song that we actually both rebelled and refused to play it.
-We both described the experience as though, “every fiber of our being was reacting against the song”.
-And, as it turned out, the singer was out of the band the next week
+The singer had written a new song in the key of B-minor.
+Both the drummer and I had such a strong, visceral reaction against it that we both rebelled and refused to play it.
+As our drummer later related, it was as if “every fiber of my being was reacting against the song”.
+Perhaps it was too harsh, but we parted company with that singer the following week.

 But what is the “right” key – or right keys?
-For me, the challenge is to find those vibrational frequencies that really do connect with our essential being, and to construct a musical vocabulary that can be called on by musicians, in the same way that poets have words with specific meaning that they combine into various rhythms and rhymes to convey “truth”.
+For me, the challenge is to find those vibrational frequencies that really do connect our essential being, and to construct a musical vocabulary that can be called on by musicians in the same way that poets have words with specific meaning that they combine into various rhythms and rhymes to convey “truth” and beauty.

 But which vibrations shall we pick?